HB-1925

 Plain Language

-MA or CHIP managed care plans must ensure their AI algorithms and training data do not directly or indirectly discriminate against enrollees in violation of federal or state law, and that algorithms are applied fairly and equitably consistent with HHS regulations and guidance.
+MA/CHIP managed care plans must ensure their AI algorithms and training data do not discriminate against enrollees in violation of federal or state law.
+The algorithms must be applied fairly and equitably, consistent with applicable HHS regulations and guidance.
+This parallels the insurer non-discrimination requirement.

 Statutory Text